wp-plugins/wp-mollom/README.txt

 moderation tool.
 The default Wordpress moderation queue is still available, but usage of the Mollom moderation queue is encouraged.

-You can also this code: `<?php mollom_moderate_comment($comment->Comment_ID); ?>` into the comments.php template of your theme.
-Make sure the code is placed well within the comment loop!
-This code allows you to moderate comments directly of your theme.

 There are four basic types of moderation:

 * Spam: if the comment seems to be spam nonetheless.